 (b) Where only some of the records to be released satisfy the requirements for a waiver of fees, a waiver must be granted for those records.

-(c) Requests for a waiver or reduction of fees should be made when the request is first submitted to the agency and should address the criteria referenced above.
+(c) Requests for a waiver or reduction of fees should be made when the request is first submitted to the agency and should address the criteria referenced in paragraph (a) of this section.
 A requester may submit a fee waiver request at a later time so long as the underlying record request is pending or on administrative appeal.
 When a requester who has committed to pay fees subsequently asks for a waiver of those fees and that waiver is denied, the requester must pay any costs incurred up to the date the fee waiver request was received.